-Consider starting at a feasible point $X \in F$ which has an objective function value of z. - 1.
-Draw the EF traversal lines and form the grid. - 2.
-Identify the the cell C which contains X. - 3.
-Identify the the subcells in cell C. - (a) Identify ETTLs formed due to EF I/O points, for flow between EF I/O points and X in cell C and determine its subcells.
+Consider starting at a feasible point $X \in F$ which has an objective function value of z.

+- 1. Draw the EF traversal lines and form the grid. - 2.
+Identify the cell C which contains X. - 3.
+Identify the subcells in cell C. - (a) Identify ETTLs formed due to EF I/O points, for flow between EF I/O points and X in cell C and determine its subcells.
 Note that the NF is finite-sized and could cause the ETTL to move from the point NF case (Result 3). - (b) Identify the interference sets Qs, where the NF interferes with any of the material flows.
 Identify the ETTLs formed, due to the NF for material flow between a pair of EF I/O points or an EF I/O point and X, inside cell C and hence determine the subcells. - 4.
 For cell C and its subcells, assign weights of the unaffected EF I/O point to X material flow to the appropriate cell corner.
-For affected material flow between a pair of EF I/O points and between an EF I/O point and X, assign weights to the corner opposite to the corresponding ETTL and nearest to the EF (Section 5.2.2). - 5.
-For cell C and its subcells, the slope of the contour line is determined as follows: - (a) From step 4, let, w_i be the sum of the weights of the material flow between EF I/O points and X assigned to corner i, u{v_j} and u{h_k} be the sum of the weights of the material flow between pairs of EF I/O points affected along the vertical and horizontal path(s), let 1, 2, 3, 4 be the corners of the cell/subcell starting from the lower left corner and moving anticlockwise, then, $$a = (w_1 + w_4 + 2u{v_1} + 2u{v_4}) - (w_2 + w_3 + 2u{v_2} + 2u{v_3})$$ , and $$b = (w_1 + w_2 + 2u{h_1} + 2u{h_2}) - (w_3 + w_4 + 2u{h_3} + 2u{h_4})$$ - (b) Slope of the contour line $= -\frac{a}{b}$ - 6.
-Proceed to construct the contour line that passes through X, using the slope computed in Step 5.
-If this line terminates (in either direction) at the boundary of an adjacent cell/subcell, it identifies a point in this adjacent cell/subcell that has an objective function value of z.
-In this case, recompute the slope using Step 5 and then proceed to draw the continuation of this contour line.
-It is also possible that the line terminates at the boundary of the feasible region F. In this case, examine cells in set S_z (determined using the algorithm of Section 5.1) through which this contour line has not yet passed, and attempt to find a new starting point that has objective function value z.
+For affected material flow between a pair of EF I/O points and between an EF I/O point and X, assign weights to the corners as described in Section 5.2.2. - 5.
+For cell C and its subcells, the slope of the contour line is determined as follows: - (a) From step 4, let, let 1, 2, 3, 4 be the corners of the cell/subcell starting from the lower left corner and moving anticlockwise, then,

+$w_i$ be the sum of the weights of the material flow between EF I/O points and X assigned to corner i,

+$u{v_j}$ and $u{h_k}$ be the sum of the weights of the material flow between pairs of EF I/O points affected along the vertical and horizontal path(s),

+$$a = (w_1 + w_4 + 2u{v_1} + 2u{v_4}) - (w_2 + w_3 + 2u{v_2} + 2u{v_3}), \text{ and}$$ case, recompute the slope using Step 5 and then proceed to draw the continuation of this contour line.
+It is also possible that the line terminates at the boundary of the feasible region F. In this case, examine cells in set $S_z$ (determined using the algorithm of Section 5.1) through which this contour line has not yet passed, and attempt to find a new starting point that has an objective function value z.
 To do this one can take advantage of the fact that inside a cell/subcell the assignment of EF I/O points to the corners of the cell/subcell remains unchanged.
 Hence the determination of a point of objective function value z can be set up as a linear program with no objective, and with constraints that limits the location of X to be within the cell/subcell as well as a constraint that specifies that the objective function value for the chosen X is z.
 If this linear program is infeasible, the cell/subcell contains no point with objective function value z.
 Otherwise, it returns one such point.
 The procedure is then restarted with this new location and its associated cell C'.
-6 Numerical Example Figure 15 shows the contour lines constructed for z = 31, 35, 41 and 43 using the above procedure.
-As can be observed the contour lines for z = 31 and 35 are intercepted by the EFs making them disconnected.